Interdisciplinary Career Immersion – Mentorship Program

 • Aug 25

-Companies return completed internship evaluation surveys.
+Companies return completed Career Immersion evaluation surveys.

 • Sep

-Internship Outcome Sharing Session.
+Career Immersion Outcome Sharing Session.

 ※ Timeline above reflects the summer internship schedule.
 Proposals for semester-based, 6-month, 1-year, or long-term internships are also welcome.